ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

   例子: `strapi generate:plugin user` will create the plugin at `./plugins/user`.

-Please refer to the [local plugins](/developer-docs/latest/development/local-plugins-customization.md) section to know more.
+有关更多信息 [local plugins](/developer-docs/latest/development/local-plugins-customization.md) section to know more.

 ## strapi install